oomkjh/Section3/README.md

 Set up api with nestjs

-Add your own Database String in the .env file.
-You can use database from www.elephantsql.com
+Add Database String in the .env file. use database from www.elephantsql.com